GMOD/jbrowse/node/README.md

 You can try the same thing using the `add-track-json.js` script, which is a Faye-aware version of the `add-track-json.pl` Perl script

-    ./add-track-json.js -o -t tests/new-volvox-track.json -l ../sample_data/json/volvox/trackList.json -n http://localhost:8000/faye
+    ./add-track-json.js -o -t tests/new-volvox-track.json -d ../sample_data/json/volvox -n http://localhost:8000/faye

-The `-o` option prevents `add-track-json.js` from permanently modifying the `trackList.json` file, instead printing the results to stdout (but this also means it can't tell if the track has already been added, so repeated calls will lead to duplicates in the browser track list because the `/tracks/new` message will be broadcast multiple times).
+The `-o` option prevents `add-track-json.js` from permanently modifying the Volvox `trackList.json` file, instead printing the results to stdout (but this also means it can't tell if the track has already been added, so repeated calls will lead to duplicates in the browser track list because the `/tracks/new` message will be broadcast multiple times).

 The `remove-track.js` script does what you probably expect, and sends a `/tracks/delete` message to the client.